OWASP/www-policy/legal/bylaws.md

 There shall be the following classes of OWASP members: Corporate, Individual, Complementary, Lifetime, Distinguished Lifetime, and Student.

+All membership classes are given the right to vote on matters as detailed in Section 4.06.
+No additional rights are granted to members.

 ### SECTION 4.02 Qualifications

 Individual, Corporate, and Student Membership may be granted to any individual or organization that supports the Foundation's mission and purpose, is in good standing subject to our Code of Ethics, and pays the dues as set by the Board of Directors.
 The Foundation may, at its discretion, offer monthly, annual, two-year, and Lifetime memberships.
 Regional pricing is available to all paid membership classes.